Meimi: <Yuki's was eaten by her pet zombie zilla.>

 - In episode 8 of the first season of Sekirei, Minato feels at ease after having a private talk with Tsukiumi about her not losing a fight, which he had with Musubi in an earlier episode.
 He then wonders out loud if they're not the same despite their differences.
 He opens the door slightly, and sees Musubi standing by the door.
 He nonchalantly closes it for a few moments, then opens it again, and after she says something to him, he screams, wondering if Musubi just heard what he said comparing the two girls.

-- Even robots can fall victim to the double-take: see Wall-E. EVE has a big one when she sees WALL-E for the first time on the Axiom, since he has nothing to do here.
+- WALLE: Even robots can fall victim to the double take.
+EVE has a big one when she sees WALLE for the first time on the Axiom, since he has nothing to do there.